Taxstra Logo

 Adoption Tax Credit

-Adoption Tax Credit: up to $15,000 per child (indexed annually; 2026 estimate ~$15,100).
-Covers domestic adoption, international adoption, and foster-to-adopt placements.
+The Adoption Tax Credit is up to $17,670 per eligible child for 2026, with up to $5,120 potentially refundable.
+It can apply to eligible domestic and international adoptions.
 Qualifying expenses: agency fees, court costs, legal fees, travel, translation.

 Key Insight